What if I didn’t Exercise before Pregnancy? Can I Exercise Now?

 Now you are pregnant you will be having your routine appointments with your health care professional.
 I want you to chat to your doctor about your interest in doing some prenatal exercises and let them know that you did not exercise before pregnancy.

 By now, all doctors know about the health benefits of exercising throughout your pregnancy so I am sure they will encourage you to do so.
-The only reason they may recommend against it is if you have some medical condition that prevents you from doing so.

 So Can I Workout if I didn't Exercise Before Pregnancy?